Arborvitae/Geoshape/docs/registration.rst

       *Sign in screen*

 #.
 Enter your user name and password in the fields.
-Also, enter your email address for verification.